-For many companies social media is like an elephant in your conference room.
+For many, their business social media accounts are like elephants in your conference room.
 It’s there, you can’t ignore it, but you have no idea what to do about it or where to start.

 If you’re just starting out, it might feel overwhelming.
 You know what you need to do and why it’s important.
 You see that others have tamed their social media elephant, but you have no idea how to get there yourself.